 Once your steaks are up to the target temperature, take them off the grill, or out of the oven, and bush them down with some melted butter.
 Then sear them on the hot side of your grill, or in a smoking hot skillet, for the all-important Maillard Reaction crust.

-If your Denver steak is frozen and you can’t wait a day for it to thaw out, then using a Sous-Vide an excellent way to cook your steak to the same finish as the reverse sear method without ever needing to thaw them out.
+If your Denver steak is frozen and you can’t wait a day for the steak to thaw out, then using a Sous-Vide an excellent way to cook your steak to the same finish as the reverse sear method without ever needing to thaw them out.

 If you have a sous-vide machine, then the task is much easier, you simply set your desired temperature, using the guide temps we used for the reverse sear and a cooking time based on the thickness of your steak.